Emergency Lighting: The Definitive Guide

 You can find non-maintained emergency lighting in offices and other workplaces.

-Unlike its maintained counterpart, non-maintained emergency lighting allows buildings to use two different lighting fixtures for a single area.
+Unlike its maintained counterpart, non-maintained emergency lighting allows buildings to use two lighting fixtures for a single area.
 High-power consumption lights can be used for regular operations, and low-power efficient lights can be used for emergencies.

 Non-maintained emergency lighting has a higher investment cost but provides more versatility in emergencies and doesn’t interfere with your existing lighting design.